phlppnhllngr/phlppnhllngr.github.io/content/diverses/ML_AI.md

 - **Ollama**
   - *Get up and running with large language models locally.*
   - <https://github.com/ollama/ollama?tab=readme-ov-file#model-library>
   - *Note: You should have at least 8 GB of RAM available to run the 7B models, 16 GB to run the 13B models, and 32 GB to run the 33B models.*
+  - keine UI (CLI-Tool) => Open WebUI
   - <https://github.com/ollama/ollama> <img loading="lazy" src="https://img.shields.io/github/stars/ollama/ollama?style=flat-square"/>
 - **PrivateGPT**
   - *Interact with your documents using the power of GPT, 100% privately, no data leaks*